Ongoing Colorado Art Walks

 Loveland has been making a name for itself as one of the nation’s best small towns for the arts.
 The city’s unique public arts collection totals more than 200 pieces, which are visible all over the city.
 The Benson Sculpture Park, set with amazing views of the Front Range mountains is host to the 30th annual Sculpture in the Park, which showcases more than 2,000 pieces of sculpture created by 170 sculptors from around the world.

-Longmont, another Front Range city whose art cred is rising, hosts three art walks through out the year (May 17, July 19 and Sept.
-20, 2013) in their historic downtown, accompanied by music, theater, dance and activities for kids.
+Longmont, another Front Range city whose art cred is rising, hosts three art walks through out the year (May, July and Sept.
+TBD, 2015) in their historic downtown, accompanied by music, theater, dance and activities for kids.

 La Veta Art Events

-Organized by the Spanish Peaks Art Council, the south-central Colorado town of La Veta hosts Art in the Park in late June (July 6–7, 2013) as well as a late-summer studio and gallery tour (Aug.
-3–4, 2013).
+Organized by the Spanish Peaks Art Council, the south-central Colorado town of La Veta hosts Art in the Park in late June (July TBD, 2015) as well as a late-summer studio and gallery tour (Aug.
+TBD, 2015).

 Photos: Matt Inden/Miles; courtesy of Denver's RiNo Art District; courtesy of Navajo Street Art District; Denise Chambers/Miles.